Kelly Preston Kids: How Many Children Did The Actress Have?

 Kelly Preston & John Travolta Welcomed Son Benjamin In 2010

 Travolta and Preston’s second son, Benjamin Travolta, was born on November 23, 2010.
-The 9-year-old regularly appears on his parents’ social media pages.
+The 9-year-old regularly appears on his parents’ social media account.

-During an appearance on Good Morning America (via YouTube) in 2016, Travolta explained how their second son had helped the family to “re-bond” following the tragic passing of their son Jett in 2009.
+During an appearance on Good Morning America (via YouTube) in September 2016, Travolta explained how their second son had helped the family to “re-bond” following the tragic passing of their eldest son in 2009.

 “We certainly have bonded together.
 Certainly, having little Ben has been a beautiful kind of glue for us to re-bond after a tremendous loss,” he said.